-2 Previous work
+2. Previous work

-Previous results on comparison of Round 2 SHA-3 candidates in hardware are summarized in [2].
+Previous results on comparison of Round 2 SHA-3 candidates in hardware are summarized in [4].
 These results are classified into four major categories, based on the technology (FPGA vs. ASIC), and the optimization target (High-Speed vs. Low-Area).
 The previous results most relevant to the subject of this paper belong to the category of High-Speed Implementations in FPGAs.
-The most comprehensive results belonging to this category have been reported in [5][8][12][13].
-All these papers include results for all 14 Round 2 candidates.
+The most comprehensive results belonging to this category were reported by Baldwin et al. [7], Gaj et al. [13], Guo et al. [17], Homsirikamol et al. [20], and Matsuo et al. [23].
+All these groups have published results for all 14 Round 2 candidates.
 Majority of published results concern 256-bit variants of the candidates, implemented using Xilinx Virtex 5 FPGAs.
-In [12], results for 256-bit and 512-bit variants of all algorithms, implemented using 10 FPGA families from Xilinx and Altera are discussed.
-Additionally, pipelined implementations of three Round 2 SHA-3 candidates have been investigated in [4].

-Some of the most interesting low-area implementations of the SHA-3 candidates have been described in [6][7][15].
-The most comprehensive studies of the ASIC implementations of the Round 2 SHA-3 candidates are presented in [10][11][16].
+In [20], results for 256-bit and 512-bit variants of all algorithms, implemented using 10 FPGA families from Xilinx and Altera are discussed.
+Some of the most interesting low-area implementations of the SHA-3 candidates have been described in [8, 12].
+The most comprehensive studies of the ASIC implementations of the Round 2 SHA-3 candidates are presented in [18, 19, 25].